 13. I found that turnouts can be physically switched remotely and do not require electrical connections to do so.
 This is especially useful for Dead Rail operations.
 A commercial example is the BULLFROG by Fast Tracks.
 There are also several examples of how to DIY these types of remote switch machines on YouTube.
 14. There are a lot of tools and supplies required to be a model railroader!
 A great deal of knowledge, including the safe use of tools, as well as knowledge of electrical and battery safety, and excellent modeling skills are also required to be successful, but more importantly, safe.
 15. There are no percentage details as to how many model railroaders are using DC track power, DCC or battery power for powering their locomotives, but battery power, Dead Rail, has to be the lowest percentage.
 16. This was probably the worst time, near the beginning of 2022, to start looking into HO scale model railroading again.
 The common things, such as Atlas track, were in short supply, as well as many other useful and commonly used model railroading products.

 17. While the majority of model railroading information on YouTube is supplied by seniors, there are also a lot of "younger" guys, from their teens through their 40s and 50s, that are also providing information and inspiration about scale model railroading.
 18. Extreme flexibility of thought is required as well as the ability to pivot when a new idea, or problem arises.
 Items that are required in an original thought might not be available.
 A substitution, or new idea, might be required to continue.
 Thoughts and ideas will frequently change.
 Sometimes "sleeping on it" brings up new thoughts and ideas to solve a problem.
 19. Patients is indeed a virtue!
 Everything will take a lot longer to do than you might "think" it should, everything!
 20. Information regarding Lithium-based, rechargeable, secondary batteries, posted on YouTube and some Websites, varies greatly in accuracy.
 Sorting the "wheat" from the "chaff" is extremely difficult for someone not familiar with these types of batteries.
 21. There are a lot of various uses and users for Lithium-based batteries that range from the obvious, electric vehicles (EVs), laptop computers, smart phones, tablets, radio controlled (RC) vehicles and the like to solar energy users, RVers, preppers, tactical flashlight users, vapors and Nerf Blaster users.
 Useful information can be garnered from some YouTube videos and Websites posted by all of these users, as well as a lot of misinformation.
 22. Keeping current with cylindrical Li-ion, 10440 battery size, manufactures, suppliers (in the USA or Canada) and in-stock sources has proved to be quite difficult.
 The most current information can be found here, and should be checked before continuing with this document.
+I now only use 10440 size in places, like steam engine tenders, where space is restricted.
+For diesels, I use 14500 size Li-ions in a trailing battery car.
 23. Selecting a first track layout attempt is EXTREMELY DIFFICULT!
 There are so many variables involved that it takes a LONG time to consider all of the possible variables.
 That process can become overwhelming and even debilitating, which can stop the process in its tracks.
 Reaching a decision, and actually getting started proved very daunting to ME.
 My "journey" is described in the archived section titled, "My First HO Train Layout in a Long, Long Time; the process" 24.
 There are hundreds of YouTube channels that feature many aspects of model railroading.

 Near the end of November 2022, over 200 of these channels were previewed.
 1. Approximately 1/4 (1 out of 4 people) of the creators of those channels did not finish their layouts to an operational point before they either stopped posting or moved on to different "hobbies".
 2. Approximately 1/4 (1 out of 4 people) of the creators of those channels finished their layouts to an operational point before they either stopped posting or moved on to different "hobbies".
 3. Approximately 2/4 (2 out of 4 people) continued to post about their layout's progress and/or continued to provide information relating to the model railroad hobby.
 How this data relates to the "real world" is unknown.
 My personal opinion is that it correlates well.
 25. It is best to purchase track and the like from a "real" train store with an online presence.
 One example is Yankee Dabbler, in New Jersey.
 Amazon is not a reliable source, and should not be used.
 Yankee Dabbler also has a presence on YouTube when new, instock products are presented in their videos.
 26. It is a good idea to keep notes in some type of journal or log during the build so that they can be referred to in the future.
 A folder to keep receipts and other paper instructions is also a good idea.
 27. Have good, bright lighting in the area where the layout is being built.
 While recording video, or photographing, the layout might require some special lighting for the photo or video.
 Bright lighting the layout area is essential when doing track work and working on scenic details.
 28. Woodland Scenics has a lighting system called the "Just Plug® Lighting System".
 It makes lighting "plug and play" easy.
 They have a "Battery Case" accessory for two 9V batteries that makes using with Dead Rail/Battery on Board super easy.